george24601/notes/java/springCloud/stream.md

 BINDING: The contentType can be set per destination binding by setting the spring.cloud.stream.bindings.input.content-type property.

 The logic for selecting the appropriate MessageConverter resides with the argument resolvers (HandlerMethodArgumentResolvers), which trigger right before the invocation of the user-defined handler method (which is when the actual argument type is known to the framework

+headerMode:
+When set to none, disables header parsing on input.
+Effective only for messaging middleware that does not support message headers natively and requires header embedding.
+This option is useful when consuming data from non-Spring Cloud Stream applications when native headers are not supported.
+When set to headers, it uses the middleware’s native header mechanism.
+When set to embeddedHeaders, it embeds headers into the message payload.

+useNativeDecoding
+When set to true, the inbound message is deserialized directly by the client library, which must be configured correspondingly (for example, setting an appropriate Kafka producer value deserializer).
+When this configuration is being used, the inbound message unmarshalling is not based on the contentType of the binding.
+When native decoding is used, it is the responsibility of the producer to use an appropriate encoder (for example, the Kafka producer value serializer) to serialize the outbound message.
+Also, when native encoding and decoding is used, the headerMode=embeddedHeaders property is ignored and headers are not embedded in the message.
+See the producer property useNativeEncoding.

+Default: false.

+public void handleRequest(@RequestBody String body, @PathVariable("target") target,
+           @RequestHeader(HttpHeaders.CONTENT_TYPE) Object contentType) {
+        sendMessage(body, target, contentType);
+    }

+private void sendMessage(String body, String target, Object contentType) {
+        resolver.resolveDestination(target).send(MessageBuilder.createMessage(body,
+                new MessageHeaders(Collections.singletonMap(MessageHeaders.CONTENT_TYPE, contentType))));
+    }